Huhtamaki launches innovative, recyclable ice cream packaging solution in the US, made with 95% renewable biobased material

 "ICON® packaging uses capabilities from the Huhtamaki's Connected Packaging solutions, with a QR code integrated into the packaging design which directs consumers to the ICON® landing page, to help inform and increase understanding on the sustainability benefits of ICON® packaging.
 This includes how we use responsibly sourced paper board, design packaging for circularity, harness ground-breaking technology, and take practical steps to ensure that we regenerate value through recycling.
 Connected Packaging is part of Huhtamaki's digitalization strategy to provide a communication and marketing platform for customers, to support consumer education and enable improved waste management through increased recycling," says Kevin Gunning, Senior Vice President - Consumer Goods, Huhtamaki North America.

-For Huhtamaki, ICON® packaging is a demonstration of the company’s ambition to become the first choice in sustainable packaging solutions.
-We are committed to achieving carbon neutral production and designing all our products to be recyclable,?compostable?or reusable by 2030.
+For Huhtamaki, ICON® packaging is a demonstration of the company's ambition to become the first choice in sustainable packaging solutions.
+The company is committed to achieving carbon neutral production and designing all its products to be recyclable, compostable or reusable by 2030.

 Find out more information about ICON® packaging please visit: https://iconcup.info/